 Campus administrative facilities would be situated closest to the parking lot and road in a site office, but set back further from the meadow than the existing administrative facilities.
 Staffing for the environmental education campus would include 33 instructors, 10 administrative personnel, and seven support staff.
-The campus would provide permanent housing for three staff in studio and one-bedroom apartments.
+The campus would provide permanent housing for three staff in studio and one- bedroom apartments.
 An additional 11 temporary staff beds would be located in a historic building, currently the bathhouse, which would be remodeled to be used as a staff bunkhouse.
-The remaining 47 employees would be housed in El Portal, Foresta, Midpines, and Yosemite West units that are owned or rented by the Yosemite Institute or owned or rented by YI staff.
+Approximately 48 employees would be housed in El Portal, Foresta, Midpines, and Yosemite West units that are owned or rented by the Yosemite Institute or owned or rented by YI staff.
 Administration of the campus would not change, and operations and use would be managed similar to existing conditions, except the redevelopment of the site would be able to accommodate more students and staff.

-Overall, the redevelopment of the campus at Crane Flat and adjustments to the program in Yosemite Valley would accommodate a fewer number of students and staff in the environmental education program.
-There would be maximum capacity of 420 students in the program, six fewer than the historical average maximum and 130 fewer that arrival/departure overlap maximum when compared to the No- Action Alternative.
+Overall, the redevelopment of the campus at Crane Flat and adjustments to the program in Yosemite Valley would accommodate a similar number of students but with fewer in the Yosemite Valley.
+There would be maximum capacity of 420 students in the program, six more than the historical average maximum but 74 fewer students in the Yosemite Valley compared to the No- Action Alternative.
 Under this alternative, 154 students would be housed at the Crane Flat campus and 266 in Yosemite Valley (compared with the historical average maximum of 340 under the No- Action Alternative).
 The new facilities would include a classroom and dining hall that would be better suited to an effective indoor educational experience than the current campus.

-The trails used around the campus at Crane Flat would be the same as those used under the No-Action Alternative (Table 2- 2).
+The trails used around the campus at Crane Flat would be the same as those used under the No-Action Alternative (Table 2-2).
 Some other aspects of the environmental education program would also be the same, but there would be additional programs and educational opportunities based on the sustainable and energy efficient design of the new campus.
 American Indian tribes would be invited to collaborate on cultural heritage curriculum.
 Passive learning would be encouraged through signs (e.g., signs marking recycled materials, native plants, solar cells, and energy meters) on the new campus that would be augmented by traditional experiential education by staff.

 The redeveloped campus would remain in its existing location, just north of Tioga Road and just east of the Tioga Road/Big Oak Flat intersection.
 Buses would carry students to the campus from surrounding communities and also between accommodations in Yosemite Valley (formerly Curry Village) and Crane Flat.
 Tioga Road is closed from October to May because of snowfall and thus for most of the year is closed while students would be at the campus.
-With an increase of approximately ioo students from what the program currently serves at Crane Flat, bus and vehicle traffic would increase in and around Crane Flat but would decrease in Yosemite Valley as fewer students would be housed there.
+With an increase of approximately 78 students from the current maximum program size at Crane Flat, bus and vehicle traffic would increase in and around Crane Flat but would decrease in Yosemite Valley as fewer students would be housed there.
 A larger parking lot would be constructed to accommodate this increase in vehicular traffic.